-In 2020, there are more reasons to spend more time in front of a screen than ever before.
-Statistical data on child and adolescent screen time shows that kids under age 6 watch an average of about 2 hours of screen media a day.
-As children age, their screen time increases.
-Kids and teenagers of age 8 to 18 years now spend almost 5 hours a day in front of a television screen and almost 4 additional hours on the computer, including homework time.
-Counting all media types, 8 to 18 year-olds devote an average of 9 hours and 38 minutes to using entertainment media across a typical day.
-Some of the screens times for kids use may include: cellular telephones, laptops, desktops, televisions, and tablets.
-Children and adults have legitimate reasons to be in front of screens for both work and school.
-Nevertheless, too much screen time for kids is still too much screen time.
-In the end, the negative impact of excessive screen time is something kids cannot afford.
+In 2020, the reasons for spending more time in front of screens have multiplied, driven by various factors.
+Statistical data on child and adolescent screen time indicates that children under the age of 6, on average, engage in about 2 hours of screen media per day.
+As children progress in age, their screen time tends to escalate.
+Notably, kids and teenagers between 8 and 18 years old dedicate almost 5 hours daily to television viewing and an additional nearly 4 hours on the computer, which includes homework activities.
+When considering all forms of media, individuals in the 8 to 18 age group allocate an average of 9 hours and 38 minutes to entertainment media throughout a standard day.
+Screen devices used by children encompass cellular phones, laptops, desktops, televisions, and tablets.
+While both children and adults may have legitimate reasons for being in front of screens due to work and school commitments, it remains crucial to acknowledge that excessive screen time, especially for kids, carries negative consequences that they cannot afford to overlook.

 Remember, you are the parent.
 It is up to you to set limits for your child.